Welcome to Your USU Libraries

 Meet one-on-one with a subject librarian for help focusing your research, finding information, citing sources, and much more!
 There's a librarian for every major and program at USU.

 The Information Commons is a large, open access computer lab with a Virtual Reality Lab, 3D printers, a one-button recording studio, IT help, printing, copying, and scanners.
 For detailed information, see Technology in the Library page.

 As a USU student, you can reserve a group study room using the online booking system.

-The Library provides a family- and kid-friendly study space, located in the Library Media Collections area, Room 158G.
+The Library provides a family- and kid-friendly study space, located in Library Room 143.

 Infant Care and Lactation Room

 Room 139 near the 1st floor elevators provides a private place inside the library to feed infants or use a breast pump.